githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc000/README.md

 val () = println("Hello, world!")
 ```

-However, we need to indicate where
+However, in order to compile and then execute the program, we need to
-library code for implementing `println`
+indicate explicitly where library code for implementing `println` can
+be located.
+In this regard, ATS3 is quite different from most programming
+languages out there.

-can be located.
-Let us put the following
-lines of code into a file named `hello.dats`:
+Let us put the following lines of code into a file named `hello.dats`:

 ```
 #include